SrijanBadhya/Debsoc/Running the PES Debsoc.md

 https://drive.google.com/drive/folders/1df_Uj1Gv3KbeVLcosL4qO-7g97mXSBZN?usp=drive_link

 Doing this digitally saves time and effort at the end of recruitments, and  honestly minimizes compilation errors and errors throughout the process.
 The highest chances for error are the parts which are dependent on humans, like collecting data, inputting it, not mixing up Jhanvi with Jahnavi, and communicating responsibilities with each other (last year I handled the website alone so everything went smoothly for me, I just had to ask every chair for a session report after their session).

-I've sent this before in [Round 3](#round-3), and have talked about it in my Youtube video, but just to reiterate, this spreadsheet we used to track round 3 had

   ---

+My favorite tradition to continue on the last day of every recruitment season, has been meme day.

-  last day of recruitments, meme day, you can also see how comfortable juniors have gotten with you, if they shit on you the way you've told them to.
+  you can also see how comfortable juniors have gotten with you, if they shit on you the way you've told them to.